-distributed protocols perform better than AQB, protocol AQP maintains the good performance it has at single-hop joins for multi-hop queries and greatly outperforms the distributed methods.
+We now study the performance of the protocols for multi-hop binary join queries.
+In protocol BD, x is set to $\lambda/2$.
+Figure 10b plots the costs as a function of join distance, on all three network topologies.
+Acquisitional protocols outperform distributed protocols for join distances greater than one hop.
 The effectiveness of pruners remains high due to the linearity of the topology.
 Note that the bidirectional protocol (BD) does not have large performance difference than the purely distributed protocol.
 It turns out that BD has high packet reading cost, since intermediate nodes collect messages unconditionally.
 In addition, BD generates many duplicate join results which increase the cost of transmitting them to the basestation.
 In summary, acquisitional protocols are favorable for multi-hop queries, due to the extreme cost of flooding the selection results at long ranges.

 Finally, we verify the trade-off of disseminating continuous queries in a sensor network and applying in-network filtering or evaluation, as opposed to continuously and unconditionally acquiring measurements, and evaluating queries at the basestation.
-Table 4 shows the costs of the various protocols for disseminating queries, creating the routing tree, and determining non-trivial filters (i.e., prunee information by AQP).
-Observe that the base dissemination cost of the protocols (excluding prunee computation by AQP) is relatively low and can be compensated if the query runs for a long enough period (e.g., > 10 epochs), especially when $Sel(P_1)$ and $Sel(P_2)$ are small.
+Table 3 shows the costs of the various protocols for disseminating queries, creating the routing tree, and determining non-trivial filters (i.e., prunee information by AQP).
+Observe that the standard dissemination cost of the protocols (excluding prunee computation by AQP) is relatively low and can be compensated if the query runs for a long enough period (e.g., > 10 epochs), especially when $Sel(P_1)$ and $Sel(P_2)$ are small.
 On the other hand, the cost for computing the pruner/prunee information by AQP can be very high (especially for multi-hop queries).
-LADDER is the only type of network that especially favors AQP, not only in terms of query performance, but also due to its low initialization cost.
-Although GRID has a smaller fanout (i.e. smaller neighbors), pruners have larger distance from prunees (when compared to RANDOM).
-Thus, the one-time dissemination cost of GRID is not low.